-The children are living a Christian life where they aim to flourish and thrive, thinking about our core Christian Values; Friendship, Forgiveness, Respect, Perseverance and Community to become lifelong learners.
+The children are living a Christian life where they aim to sparkle, thinking about our core Christian Values; Love, Friendship, Trust, Forgiveness, Respect and Wisdom

 Our Aims

 - To provide a stimulating and secure environment, inclusive of children from all faiths and cultures. - To provide an engaging, meaningful and relevant curriculum that equips all learners with the necessary skills for their educational journey. - To value all individuals and support them to reach full potential and create an atmosphere of equal opportunity where expectations are high. - To grow caring citizens who value the world we live in and celebrate moments of awe and wonder. - To offer opportunities for collective reflections and inspire spiritual development that shape daily lives. - To help the children to form values which will allow them to make moral choices throughout their lives, not just during their school years. - To work in partnership between home, school, church and the wider community.